 The Greenbaum Foundation funds health initiatives, including projects focused on improving world health by promoting whole foods plant-based diets, as well as animal rights projects aimed at increasing the awareness, protection, and improvement of the lives of all animals.

 The Pollination Project identifies, through a global network of grantees and community partners, extraordinary grassroots leaders who would not likely qualify for funding from other foundations or institutions.
+They also offer $1,000 seed grants to individuals and grassroots organizations engaging in vegan advocacy or working in the farmed animal protection movement.

 Vegan Action/Vegan Awareness Foundation provides guidance, support, and micro food grants to local humane organizations and similar groups in the community to work toward incorporating a vegan policy in respect of all animals by omitting animals at food at events, fundraisers, promotions, and benefit shows.

-Vegan Society offers grants for small- to medium-size grassroots not-for-profit projects that encourage people to go vegan and stay vegan, with an emphasis on new or innovative projects.
+The Vegan Society offers grants for small- to medium-size grassroots not-for-profit projects that encourage people to go vegan and stay vegan, with an emphasis on new or innovative projects.

 Then, of course, there’s VegFund!

-Learn more about VegFund grant programs!
+Learn more about VegFund’s grant programs!